SymbioticLab/FedScale/fedscale/edge/android/README.md

 - Fine-tune models locally **after** receiving model from the cloud.

 To get started, you need to install the FedScale SDK and import it into your project.
-Once you have installed the SDK, you can add ``fedscale_client`` to your app with the following code to fine-tune your local model:
+Once you have installed the SDK, you can add ``fedScaleClient`` to your app with the following code to fine-tune your local model:

   ```
   import com.fedscale.android.Client;
   public class App {
       …
-      private Client fedscale_client;
+      private Client fedScaleClient;
       protected void onCreate() {
           …
-          this.fedscale_client = new Client();
+          this.fedScaleClient = new Client(this);
-          this.fedscale_client.run(); // run in background threads
+          this.fedScaleClient.FLStart(); // run in background threads
       }
   }
   ```

 For example, our [example app](README-App.md) uses an image classification model within the app.
-Our example app puts training data under ``assets/dataset``.
-When the user opens the app, ``fedscale_client`` carefully schedules the resource to decide whether to start fine-tuning.
+Our example app puts training data under ``assets/TrainSet``.
+When the user opens the app, ``fedScaleClient`` carefully schedules the resource to decide whether to start fine-tuning.

+The user should first click `Start FL` button to receive the model from the server.
+After receiving the model, the user has the freedom to choose when to start/stop FL and when to start local fine-tuning.
+If the user choose to do local fine-tuning, they should click `Stop FL` button and click `Start Local Fine-tune` button for training 1 round.

 ----
 If you need any further help, feel free to contact FedScale team or the developer [website](https://continue-revolution.github.io) [email](mailto:continuerevolution@gmail.com) of this app.